zlib-ng/minizip-ng/README.md

 In 2010, I began implementing disk splitting and started submitting bugs that I found in the library to Gilles Vollant via email.
-Over time the continued work that I did necessitated setting up a public repository.
+Over time the continued work that I did necessitated setting up a public repository so I could share my improvements with the rest of the world.
 I have been maintaining this fork of the project ever since.
 In 2017, I began the task of refactoring the entire library as it had become difficult to maintain and code readability had suffered over the years.

 Dev: [![Dev Branch Status](https://api.travis-ci.org/nmoinvaz/minizip.svg?branch=dev)](https://travis-ci.org/nmoinvaz/minizip/branches)
 Master: [![Master Branch Status](https://api.travis-ci.org/nmoinvaz/minizip.svg?branch=master)](https://travis-ci.org/nmoinvaz/minizip/branches)